 1. The Good Ol’ Fashion Cookie Jar Approach

-It even pays to stash your cash in a savings account in 2020.
+It even pays to stash your cash in a savings account nowadays.
 A savings account gives you the opportunity to earn a certain amount of interest every month.
 Moreover, you do not risk losing your money at all.

 2. Dividend Stocks are Key